Mnemonics for Students: A Teacher's Toolkit for Memory

 In Mathematics, students often struggle with the abstract nature of formulas and the sequence of steps required to solve equations.
 A common mnemonic for trigonometry is SOH CAH TOA, which stands for Sine = Opposite/Hypotenuse, Cosine = Adjacent/Hypothenuse, and Tangent = Opposite/Adjacent.

 The teacher introduces this by writing the three 'words' in large letters across the top of the whiteboard.
 The teacher tells a story about an ancient chief named 'Soh-Cah-Toa' who lived near a triangle-shaped mountain.
-The pupils then draw a right-angled triangle and label the sides, chanting the chief's name as they identify which ratio to use for a given problem.
+The learners then draw a right-angled triangle and label the sides, chanting the chief's name as they identify which ratio to use for a given problem.
 This verbal anchor prevents the common error of using the wrong trigonometric ratio during independent practise.

 Science involves many complex cycles and hierarchies that can easily become confused in a student's mind.
 To remember the classification of living things (Kingdom, Phylum, Class, Order, Family, Genus, Species), teachers often use the acrostic 'Keep Ponds Clean Or Fish Get Sick'.

 During a Biology lesson, the teacher shows a picture of a dirty pond and a sad fish.
 The teacher says, 'To keep our fish healthy, we must remember the order of classification'.
-The pupils write the sentence in their books, using a different colour for the first letter of each word.
+The learners write the sentence in their books, using a different colour for the first letter of each word.
 The teacher then gives them a list of specific animals and asks them to 'sort them through the pond', checking each level of the hierarchy against the mnemonic.
 This provides a clear, step-by-step check that ensures accuracy in their classification work.

 In English, mnemonics are useful for mastering 'tricky' spellings and remembering the various components of a persuasive argument.
 For the word 'Beautiful', many teachers use the phrase 'Big Elephants Are Under Trees In Useless Lakes'.

-The teacher writes the word 'BEAUTIFUL' on the board and asks the pupils why it is a difficult word to spell.
+The teacher writes the word 'BEAUTIFUL' on the board and asks the learners why it is a difficult word to spell.
 The students point out the 'eau' vowel string.
-The teacher then shares the 'Big Elephants' phrase and asks the pupils to draw a picture of a giant elephant sitting under a tree by a lake.
+The teacher then shares the 'Big Elephants' phrase and asks the learners to draw a picture of a giant elephant sitting under a tree by a lake.
 Every time the students write the word in their creative writing, they whisper the phrase to themselves.
 This visual and rhythmic support helps the correct spelling become a permanent part of their writing repertoire.

 History students must grapple with long timelines and multiple factors leading to single events.
 To remember the six wives of Henry VIII in order (Aragon, Boleyn, Seymour, Cleves, Howard, Parr), teachers often use the rhyme 'Divorced, Beheaded, Died, Divorced, Beheaded, Survived'.

 The teacher presents a series of portraits of the six wives and asks the students to guess their fates.
 After the initial discussion, the teacher introduces the rhythmic rhyme, clapping on each word.
-The pupils then create a 'fate timeline' in their books, matching the rhyme to the names and dates.
+The learners then create a 'fate timeline' in their books, matching the rhyme to the names and dates.
 This auditory pattern acts as a retrieval cue that helps students organise their knowledge of the Tudor period during essay writing.

 | Subject | Mnemonic Type | Example | Purpose |